alphahex99/Supcom2Cards/README.md

 * Super Triton: Bullet hitbox increased dramatically
 * Titan: Movement speed and jump height increased at the cost of some HP
 * TML: Shoot pairs of bullets that ignore gravity and travel in straight lines at the cost of your ATKSPD
-* Training: - +25% HP and +25% DMG when you don't know what else to pick
+* Training: +25% HP and +25% DMG when you don't know what else to pick

 ## Changelog

 #### v1.0.4

-* Cards added: Stacked Cannons
+* Cards added: Buhbledow, Stacked Cannons
+* Rebalanced: Shotja, Titan

 #### v1.0.3

 * Fixed Magnetron DPS and force dependency on FPS and player count
-* Rebalanced Magnetron
 * Optimized Cluster Bomb
-* Rebalanced Cluster Bomb
 * Fixed wrong block cooldowns on all cards that increased block cooldowns
+* Rebalanced: Cluster Bomb, Magnetron

 #### v1.0.2